The X-Files: Resist or Serve: Reception

-The X-Files: Resist or Serve holds a rating of 67 out of 100 on Metacritic, indicating "Mixed or average reviews."
-The game has a 66.29% rating on GameRankings.
+According to Metacritic, The X-Files: Resist or Serve received "mixed or average reviews".
 Critics compared the game to the Resident Evil game series for featuring similar gameplay.
 GameSpot gave the game a score of 7.6 out of 10 and praised the game's story and voice acting, as well as the likeness to the show's actors achieved by the character models used, while criticizing the repetitive combat, obstructive camera angles and frustrating puzzles.
 The IGN review was similarly mixed, praising the story and writing, while criticizing it for adhering too closely to the Resident Evil formula, including the use of zombies as the primary antagonists, stating "if you're looking for something new or interesting in the survival-horror genre, don't look here."

 Joe Juba of Game Informer praised the scenery, music, and voice acting, but criticized the camera angles, and the character animation for being "a bit awkward."
 Juba noted that the game "does a good job of capturing the mood of the show," but wrote that the "basic formula never changes.
 You spend so much time wandering aimlessly and kicking prone undead that you never really have a chance to get wrapped up in the exceptionally intriguing and involved story that was clearly intended to make Resist or Serve stand out."
 Juba stated that elements from the television series were well used, but that they "aren't enough to overcome the uninspired, repetitive puzzle solving required to get the ball rolling."

 Andrew Reiner, also of Game Informer, was more positive towards the game, rating it 7 out of 10 and calling it a "surprisingly decent amalgamation of survival horror's heavy hitters – primarily Resident Evil and Silent Hill."
 Reiner stated, "Sure, it has a fair share of problems – be it the vagueness of puzzles, or the frustrations that the camera brings – but I just couldn't seem to put it down."

 Computer and Video Games praised the music, as well as the differences between both playable characters, but noted that the "1990s" gameplay "doesn't really bear up.
 Yes, it's perfectly competent, but it has all those survival horror control and camera headaches we got sick of ages ago."
 The magazine also noted the poor graphics and stated that the animated appearances of Mulder and Scully "are a bit dodgy up close."